ZevFine/Noise_Reduction_CS506/README.md

 2. **Limited Visibility Recovery in Heavily Noised Regions** Gaussian noise overlaps with the image’s natural frequency content, making perfect separation between signal and noise impossible in the frequency domain.
 As a result, while the overall noise amplitude is reduced, underlying features cannot be fully restored, leading to smoother but not significantly clearer images.
 ---

-Here is your full text **cleanly converted into Markdown**, with **no content changed**—only properly formatted headings, tables, lists, spacing, and code-like expressions.

----

 # **Section 9: Poisson Noise Generation**